Skalonzy/alx-low_level_programming/0x15-file_io/README.md

-Task 1 - Write a function that reads a text file and prints it to the POSIX standard output.
+Task 0 - Write a function that reads a text file and prints it to the POSIX standard output.
+Task 1 - Create a function that creates a file.